FelixSolon/GroupProjectOne/README.md

 * Figure out the Zillow CORS problems, or host an actual server such that CORS works correctly.

 ### Requirements:
-* Must use at least two APIs
+Must use at least two APIs
-..* Google Maps and USAJobs
+* Google Maps and USAJobs

-* Must use AJAX to pull data
+Must use AJAX to pull data
-..* Used with both APIs
+* Used with both APIs

-* Must utilize at least one new library or technology we haven't discussed ..* Used Postman to format API calls without having to change the Javascript and reload a webpage.
+Must utilize at least one new library or technology we haven't discussed
+* Used Postman to format API calls without having to change the Javascript and reload a webpage.
-..* Used regular expressions to do user input validation.
+* Used regular expressions to do user input validation.
-..* Used modals to give user feedback in the event of errors.
+* Used modals to give user feedback in the event of errors.

-* Must have a polished frontend / UI
+Must have a polished frontend / UI

-* Must meed good quality coding standards
+Must meed good quality coding standards

-* Must not use alerts, confirms, or prompts
+Must not use alerts, confirms, or prompts
-..* Modals were used in place of alerts.
+* Modals were used in place of alerts.
-..* A form was used in place of prompts
+* A form was used in place of prompts

-* Must have some sort of repeating element
+Must have some sort of repeating element
-..* Jobs listings pop up in repeating panels.
+* Jobs listings pop up in repeating panels.
-..* Bootstrap columns used
+* Bootstrap columns used.

-* Must use Bootstrap or alternative CSS framework
+Must use Bootstrap or alternative CSS framework
-..* Bootstrap used
+* Bootstrap used.

-* Must be Deployed (Github Pages)
+Must be Deployed (Github Pages)
-..* Deployed to Github Pages
+* Deployed to Github Pages.

-* Must have User Input Validation
+Must have User Input Validation
-..* Done by way of regular expressions to ensure only valid characters are entered in the job/address/radius boxes.
+* Done by way of regular expressions to ensure only valid characters are entered in the job/address/radius boxes.

-* Utilize Firebase for persistent data storage
+Utilize Firebase for persistent data storage
-..* Used to hold our API keys so they aren't exposed on the website.
+* Used to hold our API keys so they aren't exposed on the website.